pr-shukla/Neutron_star/README.md

 # Neutron_star

-This repository contains codes used to generate Neutron Star Profile
+This repository contains codes used for generating Neutron Star Profile

 I have used Standard Equation of State for Stars and Len Emden Equation in this codes